keboola/connection-docs/storage/tables/csv-files.md

 A CSV file in this format can be exported from

-- OpenOffice / LibreOffice Calc, where you simply save the file in Text CSV file and select *Unicode (UTF-8)* encoding.
+- OpenOffice / LibreOffice Calc, where you simply save the file in a Text CSV file and select *Unicode (UTF-8)* encoding.
 - Google Drive, where it is the default output format (note, however, that you might prefer to use the [Google Drive Extractor](/tutorial/load/googledrive/) instead).
 - Microsoft Excel by following the below instructions.